 Contact your local police department; they may be able to assist you with a lost pet or if you have been attacked by a dog or another animal.

-Contact Our Experienced Connecticut Dog Bite Attorneys Today
+Our Dog Bite Attorneys Can Help You

 At Jonathan Perkins Injury Lawyers, our attorneys have great sympathy for those injured by dog bites and believe that if you or a loved one has been injured due to the negligent actions of a dog owner, the victim may be entitled to compensation for their losses and damages.